LCR Team: Cal Crutchlow and first MotoGP victory (2016–2017)

-Re-expansion to 2 bikes, MotoE (2018–present)
+Re-expansion to two bikes (2018–2020)

 For 2018, LCR Team signed Japanese rookie Takaaki Nakagami to partner Crutchlow.

 The team ran separate liveries with different main sponsors for each rider, Castrol for Crutchlow and Idemitsu for Nakagami.

 Nakagami's best finish was sixth place at the season finale in Valencia, ultimately finishing 20th in the riders' championship.

 Crutchlow started the year with a win in Argentina and scored podium finishes in Misano and Motegi.
-He had to finish season early after a crash at the Australian GP, fracturing his leg and missing the final three races of the season.
+He had to finish the season early after a crash at the Australian GP, fracturing his leg and missing the final three races of the season.

 Crutchlow finished the season with 148 points and seventh in the riders' championship.

 Former LCR rider Stefan Bradl replaced Crutchlow for the final two races.

-In 2019, Crutchlow achieved 3 podiums and finished 9th in the championship.
+In 2019, Crutchlow achieved three podiums and finished 9th in the championship.

 Nakagami improved to 13th place, despite missing the final three rounds of the season to undergo surgery.
 He was replaced in the final three rounds by Johann Zarco.

+Nakagami and Crutchlow defended the LCR colours in 2020, and at the end of the year the British decided to retire.

+Struggles with Honda RC213V (2021–2024)

+In 2021, Álex Márquez joined Nakagami and repeated the experience in 2022, both riders struggling to show their true potential.

+For the 2023 season, Álex Rins has joined forces with Nakagami. Álex Rins won the 2023 Grand Prix of the Americas.

+For the 2024 season, Johann Zarco replaced Álex Rins, while Nakagami continued with the team.

+Current times

+With Nakagami leaving LCR, Johann Zarco would partner with Thai rookie Somkiat Chantra in 2025.

+Johann Zarco became the first Honda race winner since Álex Rins in the 2023 Grand Prix of the Americas by winning the 2025 French GP by taking advantage of the changeable conditions, in doing so becoming the first French winner of the French Grand Prix since 1954 with Pierre Monneret, he also became the first ever French winner at the Bugatti Circuit in Le Mans, as well as the first non-Ducati Winner since Maverick Vinales winning the 2024 Grand Prix of the Americas.

+Chantra will depart the team at the end of 2025, joining the Honda HRC team in the World Superbike Championship.
+He is set to be replaced by Diogo Moreira.

+MotoE

-As a satellite team in MotoGP, LCR was invited two enter the inaugural MotoE season and did so with Niccolò Canepa and former LCR 250cc and MotoGP rider Randy de Puniet.
+As a satellite team in MotoGP, LCR was invited to enter the inaugural MotoE season with Niccolò Canepa and former LCR 250cc and MotoGP rider Randy de Puniet.

 In 2020, de Puniet was replaced on the MotoE team by Belgian Xavier Siméon.

+For 2021, 2022 and 2023, the LCR E-Team is competing in the electric series with the duo set by Eric Granado and Miquel Pons, both showing strong performances on board their bikes.